GoogleCloudPlatform/berglas/README.md

       us-docker.pkg.dev/berglas/berglas/berglas
       ```

-      This will pull the latest version built against the master branch.
+      This will pull the latest version built against the main branch.
 To use
       a specific version, specify a git tag in place of "latest" in the URL.

       Note: the `gcr.io/berglas/berglas:latest` image remains for backwards